-4.1.2 'Monte Carlo' sampling and composition of climate years
+B.1.2 'Monte Carlo' sampling and composition of climate years

-The variables discussed in section 4.1.1 are combined so that the correlation between the various renewable energy sources (wind, solar, hydroelectric) and the temperature remains.
+These variables are combined so that the correlation between the various renewable energy sources (wind, solar, hydroelectric) and the temperature remains.
 They are both geographically correlated and time-correlated.